Benefits for Parents and Carers:

 What is Child Benefit?

 Child Benefit is a regular payment designed to help parents and guardians with the costs of raising children.
-Families with children who have special medical needs, such as long-term ventilation, can claim this benefit to support their needs.
+Only one parent or guardian can claim the benefit per child, even if responsibility is shared.

 Who Can Claim?